Leoy23/rancid-tomatillos/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Reflections
-We felt that we learned much more about how OOP works and it helps organize the code much better than working with a scripts file where all of our dom manipulation lives.
+We felt that we learned much more about how OOP works and how much better organized the code can be than working with a scripts file where all of our dom manipulation lives.
 Cyrpess was a struggle at first, but we began to understand how to test user stories and can definitely understand it's usefulness now.
 Router was so fun and made things much easier.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>